royalosyin/Practice-SQL-with-SQLite-and-Jupyter-Notebook/README.md

 10. How to deal with NULLs
 11. How to convert query results into Pandas's DataFrame
 12. How to rollback and commit a transaction (this one used the sqlite3 package as ipython_sql does not support transactions).
+13. (Bonus)How to access a SQLite database directly with Pandas.

 It is worth noting that this tutorial mainly focuses on how to retrieve data from a database, instead of database management.
 That is also why we slected SQLite rather than more complicated Databases such as MySQL or PostgreSQL, etc.